How to grow a marrow

 Rotate planting locations To prevent soil-borne diseases and pest build-up, avoid planting marrow in the same spot for consecutive seasons.
 Regularly rotate planting locations to maintain soil health.

-See also How to make a rota
+See also How to zoom out on outlook

 Nurturing the plant